 In all I have 206 names of people born with the name (and 30 different spellings, although only two which became the standard form – Tullideph and Tilliduff) dating from the earliest mention in 1317.
 In fifty per cent of the names I have proved relationship with the records available and formed a tree dating from 16th century, while in other cases, mainly in the 15th – 16th century records, I have linked parents to children but am unable to connect them further.
 However, in view of the restricted locations in which the family is to be found I believe them all to stem from the same family.

-The name Tullideph as a surname was extinct early in the 19th century with the will of Jean, widow of John, being the last entry in Scotland, and the son Robert of the above-mentioned Robert Tullideph having been recorded as Tillyduff in London on the births of his children, with subsequent generations being Tilliduff.
+The name Tullideph as a surname was extinct early in the 19th century with the will of Jean, widow of John, being the last entry in Scotland in 1823, and the son Robert of the above-mentioned Robert Tullideph having been recorded as Tillyduff in London on the births of his children, with subsequent generations being Tilliduff.
 By the time of the 1881 census there were just 16 Tilliduffs recorded, all of them in Kent and London.
 (Two were spelled “Tiliduff” and one recorded as Henry T. Duff).
 South Africa is the only country where the name still exists, with just one family carrying the name.
 Tullideph is still being carried down some lines as a middle name, (and even as a first name in one case) one line of which is descended from David Tullideph’s daughter Ann, b.
 1736, who married William Procter, two from Thomas’s daughter Mary, 1741 – 1785, who married Thomas Bisset, and another from Walter’s daughter Charlotte, 1736 – 1810, who married John Ogilvy, 5th Baronet of Inverquharity.